hungsu/digital_garden/src/site/notes/Concepts/easy mistake.md

 - In [[Public/Chess\|chess]], using a blunder trainer can typically improve ELO by a few hundred in a few months
 - In [[Videogames/Brotato\|Brotato]], identifying my game-losing item choices took me from frustratedly losing Danger 5 to winning easily.
-- In DotA 2, switching from moving as an independent player to one only in formation with other players took me from 50% win rate to close to 100% win rate for a few months.
+- In DotA 2, switching from moving as an independent player to one only in formation with other players took me from 50% win rate to winning next twenty games in a row, easily.

 ## Further reading of stupid mistakes